Visiting the Space Needle. Credit: JiaYing Grygiel

 - Make sure the kids snag a spot in the front of the elevator by the window for the 43-second trip.

-- We recommend buying tickets online for a specific time slot.
-If you buy on location and it’s a busy day, it might be a few hours before there’s an open time slot.
+- We recommend buying tickets online for a specific time slot if you’re going on a sunny summer day.
+You won’t get the King County resident discount if that applies to you, but you may save yourself a lot of waiting.
 Once you go up, you can stay as long as you like.
 Most people average about 60 minutes for a visit.

 - The cost of a Space Needle visit makes it a splurge, for sure, but a fun and illuminating special outing, perhaps for when grandparents or relatives are in town.